remi420nl/BMW_WebsiteHTMLJS/README.md

-Mobile friendly website usin HTML, CSS(FlexBox/Grid) and Javascript
+Mobile friendly website using HTML, CSS(FlexBox/Grid) and Javascript